Updated: Sep 10

 In August of 2016, the FAA finally released the Federal Aviation Regulation (FAR) Part 107 (almost a year after the mandate) which was a first step in moving away from the COA process and fully integrating UAS into the NAS.
 Part 107 allows for commercial and public use operations that are similarly covered for manned aircraft without the burden of applying for a COA.
 Some restrictions still currently apply such as no night flights, flights over people, and no UAS operations near major airports like Philadelphia, Newark-Liberty, or others which are classified as Class B airspace.
 However, there is a process to get waivers for these restrictions if a request is made stating the need for these types of operations.

-Last year, the FAA announced the launching of the UAS Integration Pilot Program (IPP) which was intended to partner state, and local governments with public and private sector operators, commercial operators and manufacturers to accelerate the safe integration of UAS into the NAS by identifying current roadblocks.
-The program’s intention is to help the FAA develop new rules that allow more complex low-altitude operations by identifying ways to balance local and national interests, improving communications with local, state and federal jurisdictions, addressing security and privacy risks, and accelerating the approval of operations that currently require special authorizations.
+In October 2017, the FAA announced the launching of the UAS Integration Pilot Program (IPP) which was intended to partner State, and local governments with public and private sector operators, commercial operators, and manufacturers to accelerate the safe integration of UAS into the NAS by identifying current roadblocks.
+The program’s intention was to help the FAA develop new rules that allow more complex low-altitude operations by identifying ways to balance local and national interests, improving communications across local, state and federal jurisdictions, addressing security and privacy risks, and accelerating the approval of operations that currently require special authorizations.

 Contact Leach Strategic Partners for further discussion on this topic or for other questions your agency may have regarding the use of UAS and your mission.